 In fact, the United Kingdom has recognized the seriousness of this type of pervasive abuse, and made coercive control a crime in 2015.

 Emotional abuse and other forms of non-physical abuse can be hard to recognize, especially because a victim will often blame themselves, and the abusive behavior may have worsened gradually.

 No One Deserves Abuse

-Anyone can be the victim of domestic violence.
+Anyone can be the victim of domestic violence during holidays and other times too.
 There is no personality type that confers immunity to being a victim of abuse, and it can happen at regardless of age.
 Everyone deserves to live free from abuse, and there are resources available to help you out of an abusive situation.

 Help is Available